Skip to main content

 U.S. studies on medication abortion without in-person clinician dispensing of mifepristone

 The most effective regimen for medication abortion uses mifepristone, followed by misoprostol.
 The Food and Drug Administration (FDA) has imposed a Risk Evaluation and Mitigation Strategy (REMS) on mifepristone, which requires it to be dispensed only in a clinic, medical office, or hospital by a certified provider.
 There is increasing interest in removing the REMS, which creates barriers in accessing medication abortion for patients.
-The FDA has suspended the in-person dispensing requirement during the COVID-19 public health emergency, and the agency is currently reviewing the REMS program for mifepristone.
-The FDA is expected to provide a progress report on its review in November 2021.
+The FDA suspended the in-person dispensing requirement during the COVID-19 public health emergency, and then, after reviewing the evidence, permanently removed it in December 2021 and allowed for certified brick-and-mortar and mail-order pharmacists to dispense mifepristone.